← Back to Blog

 • Change HVAC filters monthly

-• Use HEPA air purifiers in bedrooms
+• Use quality air purifiers in bedrooms

 • Maintain indoor humidity 30-50%